Search Resources

 This Child Welfare Information Gateway factsheet (2021) provides information about how youth can engage with the child welfare system and advocate for themselves and others.
 It includes specific suggestions for active youth engagement and participation in case planning, including educational aspects.
 Youth are encouraged to set expectations and build a relationship with their caseworker, as well as collect contact information from all planning team members.
 Youth can ask for what they need or want to know, request options, write letters, help set meeting agendas, make their case plan personal, utilize their support network, attend court hearings, ask for legal documents, and create a transition plan.
 (See pages 4-6.)

 GA provides additional enrollment supports.
-When a student in foster care is enrolled in a school, this law requires local school systems to assess whether exposure to trauma has had or is likely to have an adverse impact on a student’s educational performance, including both academics and classroom behavior.
+Per HB 855, when a student in foster care is enrolled in a school, this law requires local school systems to assess whether exposure to trauma has had or is likely to have an adverse impact on a student’s educational performance, including both academics and classroom behavior.
 This assessment is part of an overall determination of whether the student is eligible for special education and related services, and what services, if any, should be provided.

 CO Notice to Receiving School District of Student Out-of-Home Placement